I am one to stick with things so I will finish out the month…..only 17 more posts!

 Sorry for the bad Instagram pictures.

-When you are blogging and on a mission, it is much easier to Instagram than take a picture, upload etc.
+When you are blogging and on a mission, it is much easier to Instagram than taking a picture, upload etc.

 I am lazy.